organisciak/dissertation/document/3_apriori.md

 ![The difference in average ratings for the same items between Amazon Appstore and Google Play](images/comparison-of-average-ratings.png)

-While there are other potential factors affecting differences between the systems, this cursory comparison suggests that the attentiveness and introspection required of a crowdsourcing contribution affects what that contribution will look like.
+Though other potential factors may also affect differences between the systems, this cursory comparison suggests that the attentiveness and introspection required of a crowdsourcing contribution affects what that contribution will look like.

 Since most incidental crowdsourcing deals with reaction to existing documents rather than creation of outright new works, the future directions suggested by this work (in addition the work itself) are pertinent to the proposed dissertation's focus on crowdsourcing for information retrieval indexing.